The EDCO MS20 20″ Masonry Saw #21200 is the top of the line for the Pro’s equipped with the convenience of a 5 hp 230 vt Single Phase Baldor motor.

 Our advertised price is to compete with other online dealers that drop ship from the mfg and this is a positive way to go if the customer has the time for mfg order processing and lead times (currently 5-6 plus weeks is a typical minimum lead time).
 Unlike many of our competitors we stock a lot of the equipment we sell, including this model…simply change the Ship From Option to “Patriot” for the additional charge.
 Pending the time of the order, most orders ship the same day with the Patriot option.

-Feel free to contact us for shipping options to a Residential Business, lift gate service, etc.
+Feel free to contact us for shipping options to a Commercial Business, lift gate service, etc.

 Other Husqvarna & Multiquip Blades options available and at our everyday low internet pricing.
 Please contact.

 EDCO 20 inch Masonry Saws Spect Sheet (click for pdf)

 - Freestanding model with 14” to 20” blade capacity

 - Large capacity, 3-stage air filter protects from wear

 - Belt driven diaphragm water pump is standard and can be disconnected when cutting dry

 - Fixed or adjustable cutting head for extra versatility